-Keeping a gerbil as a pet can be a fascinating experience.
-With over a hundred different recognised gerbil variety, the great gerbil, Rhombomys opimus, is the largest.
-Moreover, the Mongolian gerbil, Meriones unguiculatus, is the most common breed kept as pets.
-That being said, Mongolians are the usual gerbils that are displayed at pet stores.
+With over a hundred different recognised gerbil varieties, the great gerbil, Rhombomys opimus, is the largest and the Mongolian gerbil, Meriones unguiculatus, is the most common gerbil breed kept as pets, they are what you will see in most pet stores.

 Though the gerbil’s history is surrounded by myths as the small-clawed warrior, records reveal that it originated in Mongolia.
-It was kept as pets since the 1960s and it wasn’t until 1964 when it was imported in the UK.
+It was kept as pets since the 1960s and it wasn’t until 1964 when it was imported to the UK.

 Myths and all, the gerbil is a mammal under the order Rodentia.
-Let us try to define how gerbils are as pets.
-Are gerbils good pets?
-Should you get one?
+Read on to find out how gerbils are as pets.

 1. Some gerbils are nocturnal and some are diurnal.

-Some would suggest that gerbils are metaturnal.
+Some gerbils are metaturnal.
 This means they have random intervals of activity.
 These mammals may be active, whether it is day or night.
-On the other hand, the Mongolian gerbil, the most common breed, is known to be diurnal, which means they are active during the day.
+However, the Mongolian gerbil, the most common breed, is known to be diurnal, which means they are active mostly during the day.

 2. Gerbils are active creatures.

 As active creatures, they require a large habitat that will allow them to run around.
 One of their favourite activities is digging.
 This is a habit instilled from being a prey animal.
 They find safety by digging and living under deep burrows, away from potential predators.
 With that in mind, it is best to provide them with an enclosure with a solid bottom.

 Gerbils are entertaining to watch doing any set of activities especially digging.
-However, the downside of digging is that you would most likely find dust, food, or wood flakes on the floor being kicked out of the cage.
-This requires regular cleaning and vacuuming around their aquarium.
+However, the downside of digging is that you would most likely find dust, food, or wood flakes being kicked out of the cage.
+It requires regular cleaning and vacuuming around their aquarium.

 3. Gerbils yearn for companionship.